-Note: ImageCLEF Tuberculosis 2018 is divided into 3 subtasks (challenges).
+Note: ImageCLEF Tuberculosis 2019 is divided into 2 subtasks (challenges).
 This challenge is about Severity Scoring.
-For information on the MDR (multi-drug-resistance) Detection challenge click here .
-For information on the TBT (tuberculosis type) Classfication challenge click here .
-All of these challenges share the same dataset, so registering for one of these challenges will automatically give you access to the other ones.
+For information on the CT report challenge click here .
+Both challenges share the same dataset, so registering for one of these challenges will automatically give you access to the other one.

 We also provide automatic extracted masks of the lungs.
 This material can be downloaded together with the patients CT images.
 The details of this segmentation can be found here .
-In case the participants use these masks in their experiments, please refer to the section “Citations” to find the appropriate citation for this lung segmentation technique.
+In case the participants use these masks in their experiments, please refer to the section “Citations” in the ImageCLEF TB 2019 website to find the appropriate citation for this lung segmentation technique.

 As soon as the submission is open, you will find a “Create Submission” button on this page (just next to the tabs)

 Submit a plain text file named with the prefix SVR (e.g. SVRfree-text.txt) with the following format:

 Please use a score between 0 and 1 to indicate the probability of the patient having “HIGH” severity (it corresponds to severity scores 1 to 3).

 - Patient-IDs must be part of the predefined Patient-IDs